With summer ending in Rockford, now is a great time to get a head start on air conditioner maintenance.

 Cut the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters must be changed every several months, depending on the kind you use.
+Furnace filters need to be replaced every couple of months, depending on the model you use.

-Can’t remember when you last checked yours?
-Take it out and angle it toward the light.
-If light isn’t visible, get a new one.
+Not sure when you last checked yours?
+Remove it and angle it toward the light.
+If there’s no light visible, buy a new one.